 However, once a candidate has signed their contract, the roles are reversed; they become a new hire and now the employer needs to give a great account of itself.
 After all, in a hyper mobile labour market where human capital is in short demand, talented employees can very easily up and leave for a competitor if their new company isn’t quite what they expected it to be; they can always get off the train at the next stop, so to speak.

-Aptly named Onboarding, this app is typically used in conjunction with Talent (soon to be renamed Dynamics 365 Human Resources) and Attract (which will join Onboarding in the LinkedIn Talent Hub), but can be used by itself; what’s more, thanks to its streamlined build, Onboarding can be fully implemented from start to finish in two to three months, ideal for better equipping an HR department to handle the rigours of settling in new people or for bolstering their toolkit ahead of, say, a new factory opening.
+Aptly named Onboarding, this app is typically used in conjunction with Human Resources and Attract (which will join Onboarding in the LinkedIn Talent Hub), but can be used by itself; what’s more, thanks to its streamlined build, Onboarding can be fully implemented from start to finish in two to three months, ideal for better equipping an HR department to handle the rigours of settling in new people or for bolstering their toolkit ahead of, say, a new factory opening.

 Furthermore, Onboarding encompasses a slew of clever and easy-to-use functions that allow companies to tailor the experience of new hires to their own endemic reality.
 Features include;